DANser-freelancer/code_bits/README.md

 I was trying to substitute the presently unavailable/deprecated `arguments.callee`.
 ### Note
 Tis provides a form of `weak encapsulation` of a function's data or work.
-- by `work` I mean what a function might do with recsources it has access to
+- by `work` I mean what a function might do with resources it has access to
 - by `data` I mean the securely stored, or calculated return value

 The main flaw of this system is that it can be broken in 3 steps: